imalitavakoli/learn-uml2/README.md

 And yes, at the very beginning we define different pieces of our project and then we draw all of the needed diagrams for each piece of the project.
 And that's it!
 We would have a complete road map of our project.
 We have actually documented our project from all different perspectives.
 So that if we have ever decided to change our project's technology in the future or needed to upgrade something in it or even changed our developer's team totally...
 There's no worries!
 We have designed our whole project with UML, so we can easily do all of these stuff without messing up with the project.

+## How can I draw such diagrams?
+There are lots of different tools that let you draw UML diagrams for your projects.
+Such as [UMLet](http://www.umlet.com/) and [StarUML](http://staruml.io/).
+Just search the web and find the one that suites you the most :ok_hand:

 # Diagrams